 Proper postural alignment is achieved via relaxation rather than effort, thereby enhancing a relaxed state of mind.
-Yoga is generally known as being a good stress reliever with the promotion of inner peace.
-The reverse gravity effects actually make letting go an easier process.
-The reverse gravity effect relieves joint compression, the spine is elongated and the shoulders straightened.
+The reverse gravity effects actually make letting go an easier process and relieves joint compression, so the spine is elongated and the shoulders straightened.

 Who is this technique suitable for?

 Aerial yoga is not just for those who are physically able.
 This type of Yoga is easily adapted to suit all fitness levels and is therefore suitable for most people.